dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

       We need to [Enable Service Networking API](https://console.cloud.google.com/apis/library/servicenetworking.googleapis.com)
       ![set-connections](/img/posts/20220810/set-connections.png)

-    - Set
+    - Set automatically allocated IP range
       ![set-connections](/img/posts/20220810/set-connections-use-automatically-allocated-ip.png)

-    - Set data protection and maintance
+    - Set data protection and maintenance.
       ![set-data-protection-maintance](/img/posts/20220810/set-data-protection-maintenance.png)

     - After you create the instance update the configuration for connections
       ![set-only-ssl-connections](/img/posts/20220810/allow-ssl-connections.png)

-### Setup Dirigible database
+### Set Up a Dirigible Database

 !!! note "Note"
-    Create the same way database and user for Keycloak
+    Create the same way a database and a user for Keycloak

-  * Create database
+  * Create a database

-    Go to [your PostgreSQL instance](https://console.cloud.google.com/sql/instances/) and create database.
+    Go to [your PostgreSQL instance](https://console.cloud.google.com/sql/instances/) and create the database.
     ![create-database](/img/posts/20220810/create-database.png)

-  * Create user
+  * Create a user

-    Go to [your PostgreSQL instance](https://console.cloud.google.com/sql/instances/) and create user.
+    Go to [your PostgreSQL instance](https://console.cloud.google.com/sql/instances/) and create the user.
     ![create-user](/img/posts/20220810/create-user.png)

-  * Create service account for Dirigible and Keycloak.
+  * Create a service account for Dirigible and Keycloak.
     ![create-sa](/img/posts/20220810/dirigible-service-account.png)

-  * Add role for the service account
+  * Add a role for the service account
     ![create-sa-role](/img/posts/20220810/create-sa-role.png)

-  * Add IAM policy binding for dirigible-gcp-sa and keycloak-gcp-sa
+  * Add an IAM policy binding for dirigible-gcp-sa and keycloak-gcp-sa
     ![create-binding](/img/posts/20220810/add-iam-binding.png)

     or with `gcloud`